worthyag/SixLove/draftReport.md

 - Login- the page that authenticates the user.

 In order to authenticate the users, I needed to first create a table in my database that would store users information.
+In Django, this is facilitated through the creation of a model.
+The UML diagram for users can be seen in **figure 14**.

 ## 4.2 The `tennis` app